ivan006/About-Me/README.md

 <a href="https://github.com/ivan006/Flexi-merce-SQL-DB-Production">Click here</a>

-Here I developed every part of this app.
+This app uses Laravel and I developed every part of it.

 ### Price correction report